Alex-Samari/data-visualization-and-categorization/README.md

-# WorkOrders
+# Work Orders

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1 as part of the Front-end developer assessment for [Hatchways](https://www.hatchways.io/) in 2020.

+For a detailed guide on how to complete the assessment on your own, please refer to the [Instructions](docs/front-end-assessment-work-orders.pdf)

 ## Development server